 2. The establishment of a Business Initiative for the Bedouin women who are neglected, abandoned and living without hope, in extreme abuse and poverty.

 LOST TRIBES OF ISRAEL & JUDAH IN ISRAEL?

 Before moving to Israel I was involved with a very fruitful ministry that was reaching the Lost Tribes of Israel in various places around the world with the Gospel.
 You can visit the WORLD-MISSIONS page to learn more.

 Imagine my surprise when I started meeting the impoverished “Bedouin” people here in Israel, discerning in my spirit that they were actually from Jewish lineage and finding out this was indeed true!

-There are truly hidden Jews in Israel, but God knows who they are; and He wants them to know their Messiah!
+There are truly hidden Jews in Israel.
+Thier identity has been stolen from them, but God knows who they are and He wants them to know their Messiah!